ArtistYay/notes.artistuniverse.github.io/notes-mkdocs/docs/Cloud/Security/PWNED Labs/Microsoft Cloud Attack and Defense Bootcamp/Session 4_Purple and blue teaming in Azure/Bypass Azure Web App Authentication with Path Traversal.md

-This lab highlights how securely configured Azure Web App resources can be undone by a single flaw in deployed code!
-Get hands-on with Burp Suite to enumerate web resources and exploit a path traversal vulnerability.
+*This lab highlights how securely configured Azure Web App resources can be undone by a single flaw in deployed code!
+Get hands-on with Burp Suite to enumerate web resources and exploit a path traversal vulnerability.*

 ## Learning outcomes

 - Enumerate Azure Web Apps using the Az PowerShell module
 - Identify and exploit a simple path traversal vulnerability
 - Use Burp Suite to enumerate server resources

 ## Notes

-### **Step-by-Step Cloud Penetration Testing Narrative**

----

 #### **Step 1: Establish Initial Access**